Run a free Tarrant County public records search through official agencies in minutes to learn about anyone’s past or current situation.

 Tarrant County birth and death certificates are considered vital records and can be obtained through the county, state, independent services, or–in some cases–through local city offices.

-Access Local Vital Records Regarding Birth & Divorce
+Access Vital Records Regarding Birth & Divorce

-Tarrant County birth and death records from 1876 to present day (birth certificates) and 1923 (death certificates) are hosted by the county clerk.6
+Tarrant County birth and death records from 1876 to the present day (birth certificates) and 1923 (death certificates) are hosted by the county clerk.6

 Applications for birth and death records can both be found on either the Tarrant County website or at any of the Tarrant County Vital Records Office Locations.18 Applications are also available in Spanish.